SkillsFundingAgency/tl-marketing-and-communication/README.md

 }
 ```

-- `GovNotifyApiKey` will come from GOV.UK Notify service settings (check with DevOps if you don't have access).
-- `EmployerContactEmailTemplateId` is the email template id created in GOV.UK Notify for the contact email.
-A default value is set in `appSettings.json`.
 - `EmployerSupportSiteUrl` needs to be the address of the Zendesk Employer Support site.
-- `SupportEmailInboxAddress` can be a single email address or a semicolon-separated list of email addresses where the contact email should be sent to.
 - `TableStorageConnectionString` defaults to Azure Storage Emulator.
 If you want to use a cloud table, set the connection string here.
 - `PostcodeRetrieverBaseUrl` is usually `https://postcodes.io/` - this is set in `appSettings.json`.